- The Extracurricular Activities that Give You UCAS Points

-It is one of the most common questions among applicants to universities: what relevance do my high school extra-curricular activities have to my chances of admission to university?
+It is one of the most common questions among applicants to universities: what relevance do my high school extra-curricular activities have to my chances of admission to a reputable university?

 However, despite it being so common, no clear answer has emerged.
 Some say universities don’t care at all, whilst others insist that they are essential.
 So, do universities care about extracurricular activities?
 And if so, what school clubs look good on a university application?